Democrat Mitsch Bush draws contrasts to Boebert in 3rd Congressional District race

 On the one hand, the outcome meant Mitsch Bush wouldn’t have to try to unseat incumbent Scott Tipton, who beat her by 8 points in the 2018 race for the 3rd District seat.

 On the other hand, Boebert instantly started raking in attention from local, regional and national media for her hardline stances and gun-toting posture.
-The 33-year-old newcomer from Rifle has seen her name recognition soar off the charts.
+The 33-year-old newcomer from Silt and business owner in Rifle has seen her name recognition soar off the charts.

 Mitsch Bush, 70, from Steamboat Springs, said she hasn’t analyzed whether Boebert is getting positive or negative attention.